 Fully Integrated Kiosks are a complete line of products that provide multiple functions to gaming operators on their casino floors.
-This includes financial access functionality that enables funds dispensed cash withdrawals, POS debit card and credit card financial access transactions directly or by using our patented "Seamless Transition" technology, which is the Europay, MasterCard, and Visa global standard for cards equipped with security chip technology ("EMV") corollary of our 3-in-1 Rollover functionality.
+This includes financial access functionality that enables funds dispensed cash withdrawals, POS debit card and credit card financial access transactions directly or by using our patented "Seamless Transition" technology, which is the Europay, MasterCard, and Visa global standard for cards equipped with security chip technology ("EMV").
 The kiosks also provide functionality to perform check cashing transactions, slot machine ticket redemption, bill breaking, slot ticket purchase from a debit card, and loyalty program access, as well as integration with mobile and wallet technology.
-The availability of our financial access platform on these slot ticket redemption devices provides us with additional points of contact with gaming patrons at locations that are typically closer to gaming devices than traditional financial access devices that are generally located on the periphery of the gaming area and also provides gaming patrons with more opportunities to access their cash with less cashier involvement.
+The availability of our financial access platform on these slot ticket redemption devices provides us with additional points of contact with gaming patrons at locations that are typically closer to gaming devices than traditional financial access devices that are generally located on the periphery of the gaming area and provides gaming patrons with more opportunities to access their cash with less cashier involvement.